 Suriname Brownsberg Nature Park

 Roughly 80 miles from Paramaribo you’ll come across the Brownsberg Nature Park.
 It’s 500 meters above sea level and has been established in 1969.
-It rainforest and is home to hundreds of unique and rare plant and animal species.
+Its rainforest and is home to hundreds of unique and rare plant and animal species.
 You’ll delight in a day of hiking through this superb stretch of nature.

 Suriname Commewijne River

 All along the Commewijne River, you’ll discover sugar cane facilities as well as cacao, coffee, and old plantation properties.
 There is A tourist favorite to rent a bicycle for the afternoon and cycle the well-maintained routes.
 Though, the route to cross the river from Paramaribo is by water taxi.
 They take you to Frederiksdorp, an old restored plantation that is now a restaurant and hotel.
 It’s the ideal place.
-You’ll also find Fort Nieuw Amsterdam, where you’ll find artifacts as well as engineered locks which hold the river back.
+You’ll also find Fort Nieuw Amsterdam, where you’ll find artifacts as well as engineered locks that hold the river back.

 Suriname Arya Dewaker